 This road derives its name from a family of Warriners who owned land in the area of this road.
 The Warriner name appears on maps dating back to the Civil War.

 Westham was a small trading town in western Henrico County.
 In 1752, the town was laid off into 150 lots with streets.
 The village of Westham appears on a map dated 1755.
 The main road through Westham was Westham Plank Road, which is now Cary Street Road.
 There were tobacco warehouses in the village and there are references to Westham in connection with events during the Revolutionary War.
 The land on which Westham was built was originally owned by the Randolph family.
 The village must have disappeared around 1800, because it no longer appears on maps dated after that time.
 It is logical to assume that many areas in western Henrico bearing the name Westham derived it from the 18th Century town.

 This road was named by the developer of Forest Heights Subdivision and is derived from an early Indian tribe known as the Wyanokes.
 This tribe lived in various locations on both sides of the James River.

-This is an old road existing during the War Between the States.
+This is an old road existing during the Civil War.
 Its name was likely derived from the Whiteoak Swamp through which it passed.

 This road derives its name from the Whiteside Plantation in this area.
 Whiteside is an old family name of English extraction.